Little Vintage Baking

 Storage and Freezing

 This tart freezes really well.
-After fully chilling the tart in the refrigerator, wrap the tart with plastic wrap, then wrap with a layer of foil.
+After fully chilling the tart in the refrigerator and before raspberries are placed on top, wrap the tart with plastic wrap, then wrap with a layer of foil.
 Place the tart in a large zip top bag.
 The tart can be frozen for up to 1 month.
 Defrost in the refrigerator overnight.
+Add the raspberries before serving.

 Substitutions and Variations